Azure/AzureStack-QuickStart-Templates/sql-2016-ha/Readme.md

 + 	Four public IP address (One for AD, Two for each SQL VM and One for Public LB bound to SQL Always On Listener)
 +	One external load balancer for SQL VMs with Public IP bound to SQL always On Listener
 +	One VM (WS2016) configured as Domain Controller for a new forest with a single domain
-+	Two VM (WS2016) configured as SQL Server 2016 SP1 Enterprise/ Developer and clustered.
++	Two VM (WS2016) configured as SQL Server 2016 SP1 Enterprise/ Developer / Standard and clustered.
 +	One VM (WS2016) configured as File Share Witness for the cluster.

 ## Notes